mondoohq/docs/docs/mql/resources/terraform-pack/README.md

 id: terraform.iac.pack
 sidebar_label: Terraform IaC Resource Pack
 displayed_sidebar: MQL
-description: The Terraform IaC resource pack lets you use MQL to query and assess the security of your Terraform HCL, plan and state resources.
+description: The Terraform IaC resource pack lets you use MQL to query and assess the security of your Terraform HCL, plan, and state resources.
 ---

 # Mondoo Terraform IaC Resource Pack Reference

+The Terraform IaC resource pack lets you use MQL to query and assess the security of your Terraform HCL, plan, and state resources.

-In this pack:
+Resources included in this pack:

 | ID                                                                | DESCRIPTION                                               |
 | ----------------------------------------------------------------- | --------------------------------------------------------- |